Pankwood/BasicAuthentication/README.md

 </code>
 </pre>

-<p>In own project, we created a Controller called BranchOfficeController that uses the authentication </p>
+<p>In own project, we created a Controller called BranchOfficeController that uses the authentication. </p>